eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/migration_notes_wildcard_search.md

 ## Automatic reindexing

-After deployment of Ditto **TODO:version**, Search Service will start reindexing things in the background.
+After deployment of Ditto **TODO:version**, Search service will start reindexing things in the background.
 The result of queries will be incomplete until reindexing finishes.
 The progress of background sync can be monitored via the `/status/health` HTTP endpoint under the label `backgroundSync`.